czarek7711/hoot/README.md

 * Trip World
 * Turok - Battle of the Bionosaurs // no titles added
 * Turok 2 - Seeds of Evil // no titles added
+* Uchuu no Kishi - Tekkaman Blade // no titles added
 * Warlocked // no titles added

 MSX, MSX2